 Maintaining good relations with Iran, then, has been seen as important for Moscow in maintaining its influence in Central Asia as well as control of the North Caucasus inside Russia.
 If Russian-Iranian ties deteriorate in response to Putin responding to Trump’s invitation to side with the United States against Iran, all this could be put at risk.
 A hostile Iran could do much to support anti-Russian forces in Afghanistan, Central Asia, and the Caucasus.
 Tehran may not be able to bring these groups to power, but it could greatly increase the costs Russia must pay to suppress them.

 Perhaps the most contentious issue between Russia and Iran is the future of Syria, where, despite many tactical and short-term commonalities, the longer-term interests of the two partners appear to diverge.
 But even in this case, Moscow is in no position to break with Tehran, at least under current circumstances, and lacks any clear motivation to do so.
-The coordinated Russian-Iranian intervention in Syria that began in fall 2015 (supplementing an ongoing Iranian intervention with Hizballah and Iraqi Shia militias that had been failing) was a dramatic military, diplomatic, and political success for both countries.
-Iran was able to secure its interests, and that of its paramount international asset, the Lebanese Shia Hizballah militia, and forestall a potentially disastrous defeat through the downfall of the regime of Syrian President Bashar al-Assad.
+The coordinated Russian-Iranian intervention in Syria that began in fall 2015 (supplementing an ongoing Iranian intervention with Hezbollah and Iraqi Shia militias that had been failing) was a dramatic military, diplomatic, and political success for both countries.
+Iran was able to secure its interests, and that of its paramount international asset, the Lebanese Shia Hezbollah militia, and forestall a potentially disastrous defeat through the downfall of the regime of Syrian President Bashar al-Assad.
 Russia was able to reassert its influence in the Middle East and claim to be a resurgent power on the international stage, not just along its borders or within the territory of the former Soviet Union.

 However, their broader interests in Syria, while overlapping and complementary, are not, and never have been, identical.
 In addition to asserting a regional and global role, Russia is assuring access to its only major military bases outside of the territory of the former Soviet Union, in Tartus and Hmeimim.
 Russia also has major financial assets and investments in Syria, and a significant number of expatriates living in the country.
 The stakes for Iran are much more existential.
-Tehran regards its presence in Syria as essential to securing and maintaining its all-important “land bridge” to Hizballah in Lebanon.
+Tehran regards its presence in Syria as essential to securing and maintaining its all-important “land bridge” to Hezbollah in Lebanon.
 It also regards the maintenance of a friendly, and in many ways subordinate, regime in Damascus as essential to the defense of the Shia-dominated (and Iran friendly) Iraqi government, which might be destabilized by a hostile Sunni regime in Syria.
 The Iranian right wing even raises fears that a hostile Sunni regime in Damascus could threaten Tehran’s hold over Iran’s predominantly Arab Khuzestan region.
 The emergence of an antagonistic, or even ambivalent, government in Damascus, then, would be an enormous setback to Iran and its entire regional project.

 In the immediate term, Moscow and Tehran are both getting their way in Syria, though their interests might diverge.
 Any party seeking a stable end to the conflict in Syria will have to accept that the Assad regime, particularly without a change of leadership at the top, cannot preside over a sustainable new national order, however decentralized.
 Assad himself is simply too tainted with the brutality and bloodshed of the conflict to be seen by much of the population as minimally legitimate.

 On this key point, Moscow and Tehran will not necessarily see eye to eye in the long run.
 For Russia, it is easy to imagine maintaining its interests in Syria following a regime change, as long as those interests are respected by all parties.
-However, neither Iran nor Hizballah can secure their core interests in Syria beyond the present ruling elite, and probably not beyond Assad himself.
+However, neither Iran nor Hezbollah can secure their core interests in Syria beyond the present ruling elite, and probably not beyond Assad himself.
 There is simply no other plausible regime in Syria that would acquiesce to placing the basic interests of the state at the service of Iran and its Lebanese proxy group.
 Moreover, Russia could seek to parlay its influence in Syria; its ability to work with Turkey to forge a functional cease-fire, and possibly even a viable endgame in the country; and its vital cooperation in the battle against ISIL, for potential Western concessions regarding Crimea and parts of Ukraine.

 However, none of these divisions has been exploited by the West, Turkey, or the Arab states in a manner that incentivizes Moscow to distance itself from Tehran.
 To the contrary, as things stand both Russia and Iran need each other to secure their fundamental interests in Syria.
-Russia has provided the air cover, intelligence, weapon systems, and key diplomatic and political support for the Iranian/Hizballah project in Syria.
-Iran, Hizballah, Iraqi Shia militias, and the Syrian forces under Iran and Hizballah’s sway have provided the key ground troops that have driven rebel fighters out of Aleppo and many other areas of what both Moscow and Tehran regard as “necessary Syria” for their own purposes.
-Without Russian support, Iran and Hizballah wouldn’t have been able to engineer the regime’s remarkable turnaround and inflict the strategic losses suffered by the Syrian rebels.
+Russia has provided the air cover, intelligence, weapon systems, and key diplomatic and political support for the Iranian/Hezbollah project in Syria.
+Iran, Hezbollah, Iraqi Shia militias, and the Syrian forces under Iran and Hezbollah’s sway have provided the key ground troops that have driven rebel fighters out of Aleppo and many other areas of what both Moscow and Tehran regard as “necessary Syria” for their own purposes.
+Without Russian support, Iran and Hezbollah wouldn’t have been able to engineer the regime’s remarkable turnaround and inflict the strategic losses suffered by the Syrian rebels.
 But without Iranian-allied forces, Russia wouldn’t have been able to outflank the United States, Turkey, and the Gulf Arab countries in engineering the survival and limited victory of the regime.

 Therefore, neither Moscow nor Tehran has any incentive to break their alliance on Syria.
 As things stand, they are both pleased, albeit for very different reasons, by the dramatic resuscitation of the Assad regime and the relative collapse of more moderate rebel groups in key strategic areas.
 And given that nothing has been done to exploit the ways in which they differ, Moscow has every reason to stick with the Iranians and their allies in a partnership that has produced strikingly effective mutual benefits.